Skip to main content

 If you need higher rate limits:

-Repeatedly exceeding your rate limits may result in temporary or permanent restrictions on your API key.
+Repeatedly exceeding your rate limits may result in temporary restrictions on your API key.
 Always implement proper rate limit handling in production applications.